ankitaak2312/InnovaHack/README.md

 **Flow:**
 1. User clicks "Scan Current Tab" in the extension popup.
 2. `background.js` grabs the active tab's URL and POSTs it to `/analyze`.
-3. The backend runs both the heuristics module and the ML model on the URL, blends the scores, and returns a risk level + explanation.
+3. The backend runs the heuristics module (structural checks + typosquat detection) and the ML model on the URL, blends the scores, and returns a risk level + explanation.
 4. `popup.js` renders a color-coded gauge (green/yellow/red) and the explanation text.

 ## Tech Stack